Provost Prize of Distinction

 - The value of the PPD is up to $5,000 per year which will be paid as a scholarship.

-- The PPD award is available throughout the duration of the student’s graduate studies for up to a maximum of 4 years for doctoral students from initial enrolment, provided the recipient remains registered as a full-time, regular (not ‘on leave’) student, and have a minimum first class grade point average of 3.67 (A-).
+- The PPD award is paid congruently with the major award, provided the recipient remains registered as a full-time, regular (not ‘on leave’) student, and have a minimum first class grade point average of 3.67 (A-).
 If a current PPD recipient registers ‘on leave’ during tenure of this award, it will be interrupted until such time as the student is registered full-time and their PPD will be reinstated at that time.

 - PPD recipients may accept scholarship support from other sources including SFU’s ‘private’ awards (derived from annual and endowed funds).
 Recipients should be aware that some external awards may restrict students from holding a scholarship at the same time as the external award and that should scholarship support exceed the $50,000 maximum, the PPD will be reduced in value or offered in name only.